Art-A-Hack/art-a-hack.github.io/app/_projects/2016/dual-brains.md

 The goal was to present a creative view of human neural interaction, taking into account the power of empathy.
 The performers focused their minds on emotionally charged memories, first without physical contact, and then while holding hands.

 Spectators saw the change in neural states visualized through projections.
-They also heard the effects on the performer’s bodies, as sounds were created from brain wave activity — both [EEG](https://en.wikipedia.org/wiki/Electroencephalography) and [ECG](https://en.wikipedia.org/wiki/Electrocardiography) data.
+They also heard the effects on the performers’ bodies, as sounds were created from brain and heart activity — both [EEG](https://en.wikipedia.org/wiki/Electroencephalography) and [ECG](https://en.wikipedia.org/wiki/Electrocardiography) data.

 <figure>
 	<img src="/images/projects/2016/dual-brains/printed-headsets.jpg" alt="Gabriel Ibagon helps his team-mates try on the 3D-printed headgear" />